s-becerra/dialectdetect/README.md

 ###### To download language metadata from [The Speech Accent Archive](http://accent.gmu.edu/index.php) and download audio files:
-1. Run fromwebsite.py to get language metadata and save data to bio_metadata.csv `python fromwebsite.py bio_metadata.csv mandarin english arabic`
+1. Run fromwebsite.py to get language metadata and save data to bio_metadata.csv

+Example:

+`python fromwebsite.py bio_metadata.csv mandarin english arabic`
 2. Run getaudio.py to download audio files to the audio directory.
 All audio files listed in bio_metadata.csv will be downloaded.

+Example:

 `python GetAudio.py bio_metadata.csv`

 ###### To filter audio samples to feed into the CNN:
 1. Edit the filter_df method in getsplit.py